cloudhead/mutter/README.md

     mut >> :blink               # remove :blink
     mut << :bold << :underline  # add :bold and :underline mut.say "hello mutter."     # bold and underlined

-### YAML styles

-mutter can also read styles from _YAML_ files, just give it the path, like so:

-    Mutter.new("styles.yml")

-There's an example style in `spec/`

 installation
 ------------